smbuthia/medic.github.io/docs/application_development/how-to-guides/setting_up_local_configuration_environment.md

 ## Implementation steps

-Now that you have the dependent tools and software install, you are ready to begin setting up your CHT local configuration environment.
+Now that you have the dependent tools and software install, you are ready to begin setting up your CHT local environment.

-### _1. Install medic-conf_
+### 1. Install medic-conf

 Using npm on your terminal or command line, install medic-conf globally using the following command;